 Today, PGP encryption is not only widely accepted but is now used as a standard for high-level data encryption.
 PGP is one of only two email-related encryption standards accepted by the National Institute of Standards and Technology to provide adequate protection for financial data regulated in the Sarbanes-Oxley Act of 2002 (which enforced tougher reporting standards on Wall Street companies).
 The other is S/MIME.

 LuxSci’s SecureLine service provides PGP, S/MIME and other email encryption facilities to its users.

-- Does TLS Email Encryption Meet Compliance Requirements?
+- Is TLS Email Encryption Suitable for Compliance?

 - Email Encryption Options: SMTP TLS vs PGP vs S/MIME vs Portal Pickup

 - How to Install S/MIME (and PGP) Encryption Certificates into Major Email Clients

 - How to Overcome Email Encryption Challenges

 - Encrypting Sent Email — An Often Overlooked Part of End-to-End Encryption